bhurghundii/warmupbot/README.md

 In kata.csv is an example of various art exercises I do before I draw.

-Feel free to overwrite it with your own exercise but the format for tasks should go like this:
+Feel free to overwrite it with your own exercises!

 Once you set that up and push it to your main branch, every midnight, a cron job using Github Actions will run for you and create a To Do list for you!